Can you take aspirin if you regularly take ibuprofen or another nonsteroidal anti-inflammatory drug (NSAID) for another condition?

-The Food and Drug Administration also warns that people who regularly take aspirin should limit the amount of alcohol they drink because of its additional blood-thinning effects and potential to upset your stomach.
+People who regularly take aspirin and drink alcohol can have an increased risk of stomach bleeding.
+Talk to your doctor about how much alcohol is safe to drink.
 If you choose to drink alcohol, do so in moderation.
 For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.

 What are possible drug interactions with daily aspirin therapy?